ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

    based on the fact that it is deallocated at the end of the function.

 If any of the above steps is not possible, we propose to present an error or warning to the user depending on whether it results in a violation of the contract of the logging system or a performance degradation.
-E.g. if the format string cannot be inferred as a compile-time constant, it's a contract violation and is therefore an error.
+E.g., if the format string cannot be inferred as a compile-time constant, it's a contract violation and is therefore an error.
 However, if step 6 is not possible, it is a loss of performance but is not an error.